mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

  | **RQ3: How do learner agency and game-maker identity develop within CGD&P communities of practice, and what pedagogical strategies best support this evolution across diverse learning contexts?** | Longitudinal observations, interview data on identity formation & movement of FoK, community interactions | Thematic clustering of learner agency development, relational mapping of participant engagement, narrative analysis | CHAT (identity within activity systems), DBR (participant-driven refinement), communities of practice framework |

- Before

 ### Defining the scope and approach of the methodology of this research as qualitative, general and exploratory

-This study is qualitative, general, and exploratory in nature, guided by Design-Based Research (DBR) and Cultural-Historical Activity Theory (CHAT).
+This study is qualitative, general, and exploratory in nature, guided by design based research (DBR) and cultural historical activity theory (CHAT).
 By prioritising iterative, context-sensitive inquiry, it investigates learning environments in CGD&P without imposing rigid experimental constraints.
 The methodology is designed to capture contradictions, pedagogical tensions, and learner agency, using qualitative analysis to develop inclusive and adaptive pedagogies.
 Findings aim to enhance educational practices, rather than produce universally generalisable conclusions.

-### Dual Role research and facilitator and resulting challenges and opportunities

-Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.
-While my dual role presented challenges, such as balancing intervention with observation and mitigating positionality biases, it also created opportunities for deep engagement and pedagogical innovation.
-This dual role enables the exploration of tensions and contradictions in CGD&P while ensuring that pedagogical interventions evolve dynamically alongside participant needs.

-Work on bias, or needs of the research process, addressed particularly by Cole in 5thD work.

-Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

-### Authentic and ecological nature of research MERGE WITH mutuality and evolution?

-This impacts on recruitment, and on what data is gathered.

-The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

-This study, guided by DBR and CHAT frameworks,  embraces an authentic and ecological approach to research.
-The motivation for embedding pedagogical interventions within a real-world CGD&P learning environment, is to produce findings are contextually valid and socially relevant.
+### Exploratory Nature - not set goals

+Generally auth-ethnographic, uncertain aims, evolving research objectives,

+The limitation of studies here from Denner et al?

+In relation to the limitations, I embrace more detail on means, over ends.

+This is justifible, as the evolution of a new methodology would have been hampered by setting end goals and strict evaluation, also the setting did not suit that.

+Also to do with my practice, which can be resistant to self observations (see later section on challenges of dual role)

+Some things have remained constant.

 #### Mutuality and evolving process